 Your ability to empathise with the character you are playing will come across to the audience in a believable and realistic performance.

 The Stanislavski system is one of a range of methods that may be taught at drama schools; learning it will undoubtably help you as an actor perform in a more convincing manner by giving yourself techniques to help you understand the role you are playing.
 By recreating the thoughts that your character is having, you will produce realistic emotions and expressions that are appropriate to the scene you are acting out at the time.
 After all an Actors job, is to be believable in unbelievable settings/surroundings!

 For more information on the Stanislavski Method check out these books.
+Learn the Stanislavski method at RADA this Spring.
 For information on Jerzy Grotowski please click here.